af001/forgemod-docker/Readme.md

-# Forgemod Docker - Builder Scripts
+# Forgemod/CurseForge Docker - Builder Scripts
-This repo contains a set of scripts that can be used to install Forgemod servers as Docker containers.
+This repo contains a set of scripts that can be used to install Forgemod/CurseForge servers as Docker containers.
 Users can interact with the Minecraft servers using Twitch modpacks for Minecraft.
-These containers should not be exposed to the Internet without additional Iptable rules that restrict access to a set of IP addresses.
+These containers should not be exposed to the Internet without additional iptable rules that restrict access to a set of trusted IP addresses.
 This build is ideal for home labs and/or local LANs.

 Whats Included:
-* Script to install the required dependencies to install Docker, Gvisor, and Git
+* Script to install the required dependencies for Docker, Gvisor, and Git
 * Installation of [Gvisor](https://gvisor.dev/) runsc runtime - Application Kernel for Containers
 * Installation of [Docker](https://www.docker.com/)
 * Installation of [Mcrcon](https://github.com/tiiffi/mcrcon) for managing running servers